A poor mountaineer, barely kept his family fed

 - Chuck Cunningham Syndrome: Whatever happened to Cousin Pearl, Jethro's mother?

 - Comically Inept Healing: Granny brings her mountain doctorin' with her to Beverly Hills.
-She dislikes the drugstore because it has no drugs in it, "they should call it a what-not shop."
+She dislikes the drugstore because it has no drugs in it, saying "They should call it a what-not shop."
 Her "rumatiz medicine" is just bootleg whiskey.
-She has an old mountain cure for the common cold which a drug conglomerate wants to buy until they find out it's just grain alcohol and the prescription is to drink it daily, get plenty of bed rest and additional fluids, and your cold will be "miraculously" cured in about a week.
+She has an old mountain cure for the common cold which a drug conglomerate wants to buy until they find out it's just grain alcohol and the prescription is to drink it daily, get plenty of bed rest and additional fluids, and your cold will be "miraculously" cured in about a week to ten days.

 - Crossover: A 1968 Thanksgiving Episode sent the Clampetts to Hooterville, where they mingled with the characters from Petticoat Junction and Green Acres.
 All three rural-themed sitcoms were developed by Paul Henning.